Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You create a Deployment with 2 replicas in a Google Kubernetes Engine cluster that has a single preemptible node pool.
 After a few minutes, you use kubectl to examine the status of your Pod and observe that one of them is still in Pending status: What is the most likely cause?

-- [ ] The pending Pod`s resource requests are too large to fit on a single node of the cluster.
+- [ ] The pending Pod's resource requests are too large to fit on a single node of the cluster.
 - [x] Too many Pods are already running in the cluster, and there are not enough resources left to schedule the pending Pod.
 - [ ] The node pool is configured with a service account that does not have permission to pull the container image used by the pending Pod.
-- [ ] The pending Pod was originally scheduled on a node that has been preempted between the creation of the Deployment and your verification of the Pods` status.
+- [ ] The pending Pod was originally scheduled on a node that has been preempted between the creation of the Deployment and your verification of the Pods' status.
 It is currently being rescheduled on a new node.

 **[⬆ Back to Top](#table-of-contents)**